This is the villainous counterpart to Heroic Mime

 - Darth Nihlus in Knights of the Old Republic II technically "speaks" in bizarre language that is possibly generated telepathically.
 None of the major characters have any trouble understanding it (including the Player Character), but the player is left clueless, as his dialog is not subtitled, in contrast to all the other characters' lines, which are (even when they're speaking perfectly clear English).
 This serves to make him even more unsettling.

-- Israphel, from the Yogscast series Shadow of Israphel, never says a word in any of his appearances.
-Even his Co-Dragons, who have spoken a combined total of two words, are chattier.
+- Israphel, from the Yogscast series Shadow Of Israphel, never says a word in any of his appearances.
+Even his most recurring Co-Dragons, who have spoken a combined total of two words, are chattier.
+To get around this, he occasionally leaves mocking signs, but he does this less as the series goes along.

 - The Slender Man is this, in addition to often being hidden in plain sight.
 It's part of his charm.